mohsinshafique7/dcr-javascript-test/README.md

 ### Exercise 3 - Extended information

 When hovering over a bubble display a pop-up with more information about that country/region from the JSON data.

+## Solution Description

+This project demonstrates fetching data from a JSON file using the Fetch API.
+It features error handling that redirects users to an error page, with the ability to return to the main page.
+The project utilizes JavaScript modules and paginates data, displaying it both in a table format and as a chart.

+### Features

+**Data Fetching**: Asynchronously retrieves data from a JSON file using the Fetch API.
+**Error Handling**: Redirects users to an error page in the event of an error, allowing them to return to the main page.
+**Modular JavaScript**: Utilizes modular JavaScript files, enhancing code organization and maintainability.
+**Pagination**: Displays data in paginated format, showing 40 rows per page.
+Chart Display: Renders a chart alongside the paginated table, providing visual representation of the data.
+**Project Structure**

+**index.html**: Main HTML file.
+**main.js**: JavaScript module used by index.html.
+**error.html**: Error page HTML file.
+**error.js**: JavaScript module for error handling.
+**data.json**: JSON file containing project data.

+**Usage**

+Clone the repository.
+Ensure an HTTP server is running
+Navigate to the main page (index.html).
+Data will be fetched asynchronously from data.json.
+In case of an error, users will be redirected to the error page (error.html), with an option to return to the main page.

+**Dependencies**

+None

+**Additional Notes**

+For optimal performance, consider implementing server-side pagination for large datasets.

+Author
+Mohsin Shafique